-DCSM section 1.2.5.1 addresses the LEED building rating system.

-Emphasized from the beginning...

-A/Es are required to state their compliance with the VT CAC and the applicable version of the LEED checklist on the title sheets for the Schematic Drawings (2.5.2).

-...to the end of the construction project.
+- DCSM section 1.2.5.1 addresses the LEED building rating system. points needed for LEED certification under the rating system A/Es shall strive to meet or exceed the minimum number of appropriate for the project in accordance with the VT CAC. - Emphasized from the beginning... - A/Es are required to state their compliance with the VT CAC and the applicable version of the LEED checklist on the title sheets for the Schematic Drawings (2.5.2). - ...to the end of the construction project.